 Second, make sure the credit card company reports on authorized users.
 If the information doesn’t get added to your credit report, it can’t have an impact on your credit score.

 Ultimately, the best way to positively impact your credit score is to make good money and credit management decisions long term.
-Building credit is more of a marathon than a sprint, but you can use some of the tips above to boost your credit, potentially quickly.
+Building credit is more of a marathon than a sprint, but you can use some of the tips above to start working to boost your credit.